 What is cholangitis?

-Cholangitis is a swelling (inflammation) of the bile duct system that results from
+Cholangitis is a redness and swelling (inflammation) of the bile duct system that

 The bile duct system carries bile from your liver and gallbladder into the first part

 In most cases cholangitis is caused by a bacterial infection.
 The infection often

 happens suddenly.
 But in some cases it may be long-term (chronic).

 There are several health problems that may cause an infection in your bile duct system.

 In most cases cholangitis is caused by a blocked duct somewhere in your bile duct

 - A tumor